alelievr/Mixture/Packages/com.alelievr.mixture/Documentation~/GettingStarted.md

 You can enter the Mixture Editor by double clicking a mixture asset.
 Here a view of the editor window:
 ![](Images/2020-09-23-23-50-01.png)

-In the top bar, you'll find these buttons: name | description
+In the toolbar, you'll find these buttons: name | description
 --- | ---
 Show In Project | Focus the mixture asset in the project window